IsNoobgrammer/AnimePahe-dl_extractor/README.md

-# Animepahe-dl
+# Animepahe-dl  💻🎥

-This is a python script that allows you to search for anime, view the available episodes, and download them from the website animepahe.ru.
+This is a python script that allows you to search for anime, view the available episodes, and download them from the website animepahe.ru 🔍📥

+Made with ❤️ by IsNoobGrammer

-## Requirements
+## Requirements 🧾

-- Python 3
+- Python 3🐍
-- requests
+- requests 🌐
-- re
+- re 🔍
-- pandas
+- pandas 🐼

-## Installation
+## Installation 🛠️

 You can install these libraries using `pip`, the Python package manager.
 For example:
 `pip [pip3] install requests pandas`

-## Usage as a script
+## Usage as a script 💻

 To use this script, open a terminal and navigate to the directory where the script is saved.
 Then, run the script using the `python` command, followed by the name of the script.